ornate-lemon-horse/deep-dream-bird-final-project/docs/index.md

 ## Abstract

 In this project, I sought out to explore how the "deep dream phenomena" arose and its properties.
 In particular, I wanted to find out how to generate interesting dream images and how they would be affected by changes in the underlying model.
 I trained a model based on the bird classifier from CSE455 and used it to generate deep dream images under various parameters.
-The work shows that this model is capable of producing convincing images.
+The work shows that this model is capable of producing convincing images that bear resemblance to the training set.
+I determined how training time and dream time relate to different aspects of the visual output.
+I then explored whether freezing the model (except the fully connected layer) would create the same kind of imagery from the pre-trained features.

 ## Problem Statement

-For this project, I posed the question of how deep dream behavior could be created and how this behavior and the specific visuals generated would change with things like the progression of model training.
+For this project, I posed the question of how deep dream behavior could be created and how this behavior and the specific visuals generated would change with things like the progression of model training and training parameters.
+I also wanted to explore the visuals that could be generated through this process.

 ## Related Work